teuben/pyThena/README.md

       make build_athenak

-and here an example install for a Mac M1:
+and here an example install for a specific Mac/M1 case we encountered:

       make arm

-If all of this fails to build athena, study the Makefile ARM= macro and find a good compile option.
+If all of this fails to build athena, study the Makefile **ARM=** macro and find a good compile option for your case.
 More to follow here on installation guidelines, link to athenak wiki, etc.

 ## anaconda3 python

-Few words on installing anaconda3.
-This can be done within **pyThena**, here's an example
+Few words on installing anaconda3?
+Of you don't have something running already, this could be done within **pyThena** as well.

       make build_python
       source anaconda3/python_start.sh

+this works for both Linux and Mac (I/M)

 ## Running